 Te Tai provides a targeted education programme to support kura and schools to explore the broad historical past of Treaty settlements and how this past has shaped our present and will inform our future.
 The programme aligns with The New Zealand Curriculum and Te Marautanga o Aotearoa.

 Te Tiriti o Waitangi

 Te Tai acknowledges that Te Tiriti o Waitangi, Treaty of Waitangi sits at the heart of this project.
 This founding document continues to shape discussions, ideas and opinions about Treaty settlements, and most importantly, New Zealanders’ understanding of our distinctive history.
 It is hoped that Te Tai will contribute to raising public appreciation and understanding of Treaty settlements today and their importance in our communities tomorrow.

 Iwi and hapū are important research partners for this project and will be a rich source of compelling stories.
 We'll also commission research from leading historians, and our expert staff will collaborate with other ministries, research institutions, wananga and universities.

 Through this project we will build on our established reputation for producing authoritative and accessible digital publications such as Te Ara, NZHistory and the 28th Māori Battalion website.

-Te Tai is a priority project for Manatū Taonga, Ministry for Culture and Heritage and we thank our partners, the Ministry of Justice – Tāhū o te Ture, and Te Taura Whiri i te Reo Māori the Māori Language Commission, for their primary support.
-We are seeking support for the project and are interested in a range of collaborations and partnerships.
+Te Tai is a priority project for Manatū Taonga Ministry for Culture and Heritage, in partnership with the Ministry of Justice – Tāhū o te Ture, the Ministry of Education – Te Tāhuhu o te Mātauranga, and Te Taura Whiri i te Reo Māori – Māori Language Commission.